The YCAN team conducted an Air Quality Perception Survey in Delhi, in April 2017.

 A public perception survey is an opinion poll that seeks to gather and analyse the opinions held by a population regarding a given issue – in this case, air pollution.

-50 of our members worked diligently to survey around 1500 respondents across 15 locations in Delhi.
-These locations were identified by YCAN members as major pollution sources – many of them having experienced it first-hand in their own neighbourhoods.
+50 YCAN members worked diligently to conduct the survey across 1500 respondents in 15 locations in Delhi.
+These locations were identified by YCAN members as major pollution sources – many of them having experienced it first-hand in their own neighborhoods.
 The respondents were chosen randomly and across demographic markers of gender, occupation and age.

-The perception survey was a part of CAA’s efforts to increase outreach for action on air pollution in Indian cities.
-It revealed that there is a general acceptance of the fact that collaborative efforts between the government, civil society, industry and citizenry is needed to make cities cleaner and more liveable.
-YCan aims to achieve this by spreading its network across multiple cities.
+The perception survey was a part of CAA India’s efforts to increase outreach for action on air pollution in Indian cities.
+It revealed that there is a general acceptance of the fact that collaborative efforts between the government, civil society, industry and citizenry is needed to make cities cleaner and more livable.
+YCAN aims to achieve this by spreading its network across multiple cities.

 Perception Surveys -

-Perception Surveys were organized by YCAN in three more cities – Nagpur, Agraand Gandhinagar.
+Perception Surveys were organized by YCAN in three more cities – Nagpur, Agra and Gandhinagar.
 The Gandhinagar chapter of YCAN started with a total of 8 volunteers who surveyed the managers of Public Cycle Rental Stands in Gandhinagar about the preferences of people for the usage of cycles as a mode of transportation.
-It was conducted to understand the awareness of air pollution and basic measures among the citizenry.
+The aim of this perception survey was to understand the awareness of air pollution and basic measures being taken by the citizenry.

 YCAN also conducted other activities like an art competition for the volunteers.
 Their works were exhibited across the Gujarat Forensic Science University campus.
 Following this, a large-scale perception survey was conducted on September 2, 2018 to assess the common populace’s understanding regarding the dire issue of air pollution and poor air quality.